 Building Resistance with Metal Construction: Withstanding Major Weather Events

-In response to this growing urgency, METALCON 2024 featured two timely and relevant sessions: Building Smarter: The Impact of our Changing Weather & Climate on Construction followed by Resilient Buildings: Disaster is a Hazard You Didn’t Prepare For – BOTH SESSIONS NOW AVAILABLE ON DEMAND!
+In response to this growing urgency, METALCON offers two timely and relevant sessions, available ON DEMAND: Building Smarter: The Impact of our Changing Weather & Climate on Construction followed by Resilient Buildings: Disaster is a Hazard You Didn’t Prepare For.

 Both sessions aimed to explore the crucial role of resilient building strategies in disaster preparedness, emphasizing how metal construction can be a cornerstone in creating structures that survive and even thrive in the face of adversity.
 More details on these sessions below, but first let’s dive into why resilient buildings matter more than ever and the strength of metal in adverse conditions.